Scabies (you say, skay-bees) is a skin infection caused when a tiny insect (called a mite) burrows under the skin surface, causing a very itchy rash.

 Children under 2 years of age and pregnant women should see their doctor for advice before treatment.

 How to apply treatment

-- Then cover the whole body with the cream/lotion, from the chin to soles of the feet, including between fingers, under the nails and on the genital region.
+- Cover the whole body with the cream/lotion, from the chin to soles of the feet, including between fingers, under the nails and on the genital region.

 - Leave the cream/lotion on overnight.